 Want to build a castle?
 You can do it!
 How about a flying ship?
 It can be done.
 Build whatever your imagination can dream of, and Minecraft players certainly have!
 There’s a survival mode, where you actually have to manage health, hunt and fight monsters, but you can also play in sandbox mode where you can just build, with full access to all the block types available in-game.

-This game is ultimate starting game for anyone who’s interesting in the crafting genre.
+Minecraft is the ultimate starting game for anyone who’s interested in the crafting genre.
 There are very few limitations in Minecraft, and if you play on PC or Mac, you can download mods and expand your world even more.